haeran-cho/fnets/README.md

 Contains methods for network estimation and forecasting for high-dimensional time series under a factor-adjusted VAR model.
 See

-> _fnets_: An R Package for Network Estimation and Forecasting via Factor-Adjusted VAR Modelling
+> _fnets_: An R Package for Network Estimation and Forecasting via Factor-Adjusted VAR Modelling, to appear in The R Journal

 by Dom Owens, Haeran Cho and Matteo Barigozzi [arXiv:2301.11675](https://arxiv.org/abs/2301.11675) accompanying the R package, and

-> _FNETS_: Factor-adjusted network estimation and forecasting for high-dimensional time series
+> _FNETS_: Factor-adjusted network estimation and forecasting for high-dimensional time series, to appear in the Journal of Business & Economic Statistics

 by Matteo Barigozzi, Haeran Cho and Dom Owens [arXiv:2201.06110](https://arxiv.org/abs/2201.06110) for details of the methodology.